 Every year the multi-billion-dollar Packaging Industry goes through unique changes, and innovative packaging ideas come to fruition.
 The industry molds itself according to the changing consumer demands and is the first to incorporate all the latest trends.
-From sustainable to interactive packaging, this blog takes a deep dive into the future of the packaging industry.
+From sustainable to interactive packaging, this blog takes a deep dive into Sustainable and Gamified Packaging – The Future of Packaging

 Packaging is one of the most memorable tools in branding.
 Be it the colors of Dettol, the shape of the coke bottle, or the little girl on Parle-G, packaging forms an emotional bond with consumers and has a mystical power to draw more in.
 A few recent trends take this engagement beyond the conventional ideas of packaging.